Welcome to Gifted and Talented/Advanced Placement

 By definition, gifted and talented children and young people are those of high potential or ability whose learning characteristics and educational needs require qualitatively differentiated educational experiences and/or services.
 Possession of these talents and gifts, or the potential for their development, will be evidenced through an interaction of above average intellectual ability, task commitment and /or motivation, and creative ability.

 Conway Public Schools Advanced Placement program offers 23 AP courses and four concurrent courses each year.
 Last year, 61% of our students got a score of 3 or better on their AP exam, with more than 1400 exams taken in our district.
 A complete list of Advanced Placement classes offered at Conway High School can be found in our course catalog.

 Advice for Parents:

-- Maintained 85% or above in subject area during current and previous academic year
+- Maintained 85% or above in subject area during the current and previous academic years

 - Scored “Exceeding” in subject area on ACT Aspire